Optimizing the interaction geometry of inverse Compton scattering x-ray sources

 \subsection{Performance of a grazing angle soft x-ray Compton source}

-As an example, we apply the developed framework for the design of a soft x-ray Compton source with continuous tunability between 0.25 keV and 2.0 keV.
-This energy range has strong interest in life sciences \cite{kordel2020laboratory,weinhardt2025soft} and catalysis \cite{cao2020emerging,beaumont2020soft}.
-In this energy range achromatic reflective x-ray optics with focal lengths below 1 meter are available \cite{kimura2022soft}, which could keep the footprint within the scale of a university lab. \\
+As an example, we apply the theoretical framework described above to the design of a soft x-ray Compton source with continuous tunability between 0.25~keV and 2.0~keV.
+This energy range is highly relevant for life sciences \cite{kordel2020laboratory,weinhardt2025soft} and catalysis \cite{cao2020emerging,beaumont2020soft}.
+In this energy range, achromatic reflective x-ray optics with focal lengths less than 1~m are available \cite{kimura2022soft}, which could keep the footprint within the scale of a university lab. \\

-The electron beamline is based on a high repetition rate C-band photoinjector \cite{lucas2023toward}.
-This injector creates $Q = 200$ pC electron bunches with normalized emittance of $\epsilon_n = 200$ nmrad $ (\eta = 14\mathrm{\ nmrad/\sqrt{pC}}) $ and 0.2\% energy spread at a repetition rate of $f = 1 $~kHz.
+The electron beamline is based on a high repetition rate C-band photoinjector \cite{lucas2023toward,alesini2026design}.
+This injector creates $Q = 200$ pC electron bunches with a normalized emittance of $\epsilon_n = 200$ nmrad $ (\eta = 14\mathrm{\ nmrad/\sqrt{pC}}) $ and 0.2\% energy spread at a repetition rate of $f = 1 $~kHz.
 Subsequent LINACs can be used to accelerate the electrons to the required energy.
 The electrons are focussed to the interaction point with an angular spread of $\sigma_{\theta e} = 1$ mrad.
-The interaction laser is a 100 fs, 5mJ, Yb-fiber system with a central wavelength at 1030 nm, also operating at 1 kHz \cite{LightConversion_Pharos}.
-We assume the electron pulse length to be matched to the laser pulse length. \\
+The interaction laser is a 100 fs, 5mJ, Yb-fiber system with a central wavelength $\lambda_L = 2\pi c/\omega_L = 1030 {\,\rm nm}$, also operating at 1 kHz repetition rate \cite{LightConversion_Pharos}.
+We assume the electron pulse length to be equal to the laser pulse length. \\